jiangsheng/jiangsheng.github.io/docs/games/tenkai/index.rst

 .. meta::
-   :description: Download the mame cheat file and save in mame/cheat folder, then restart game
+   :description: Download the mame cheat file and save in mame/cheat folder, then restart game To enable cheat, press tab in MAME.

 tenkai
 ======================================